rciam/simplesamlphp-module-themevanilla/README.md

   - $btn-footer-text: text color of button that is in the footer
   - $btn-footer-border: border color of button that is in the footer

-* `themevanilla/www/resources/sass/_colors.scss`
-  In this file you can add or change color settings.
+* `themevanilla/www/resources/sass/_colors.scss`: Here you can add or change color settings.

-* `themevanilla/www/resources/sass/_idps_buttons.scss`
-  In this file you can add or modify settings that are related with the buttons of the selected subset of IdPs.
+* `themevanilla/www/resources/sass/_idps_buttons.scss`: Here you can add or modify settings that are related with the buttons of the selected subset of IdPs.

 After you change any of these files you need to produce the css file that the browser will serve.
 You can do that by running: `sass --update sass:css`, as